Analytical representation for amplitudes and differential cross section of pp elastic scattering at 13 TeV: Other Models

 Obviously ${T_R(s,0)}/{T_I(s,0)}=\rho$, but this quantity is not predicted by the formula, that specifically predicts the $|t|$ dependence of the ratio $T_R(s,t)/T_R(s,0)$ once the imaginary part $T_I(s,t)$ is given.

-We can reproduce this study with the 13 TeV data.
-Here we do not fit freely the imaginary and real parts, but rather take $T_I(t)$ as known and obtain a prediction for the real part by Martin's formula.
-That is, we write
+To reproduce this study with the 13 TeV data testing the KFK model, we do not fit freely the imaginary and real parts, but rather take $T_I(t)$ as known and obtain a prediction for the real part by Martin's formula.
+We then write

-where $T_I(t)$ is the KFK proposal given in Sec.\ref{data_analysis}.
+where $T_I(t)$ is the KFK proposal treated in Sec.\ref{data_analysis}.
 In Fig.\ref{Martin_figure} we show KFK real amplitude normalized to one at the origin, namely we plot $T_R(|t|)/T_R(0)$ from KFK (solid line) and ${T^{\rm Martin}_R(t)}/{T^{\rm Martin}_R(0)}$ from Martin's formula in Eq.(\ref{Martin_t}), with the given imaginary ratio $T_I(t)/T_I(0)$.
-The important point for the KFK model is the confirmation of the properties of the amplitudes: one zero for $T_I(s,t)$ and two zeros for $T_R(s,t)$.
-As in KFK, the real part is (now slightly) dominant over the imaginary part after the bump.
+The important point for the KFK model is the confirmation of the properties of the amplitudes: one zero for $T_I(s,t)$ and two zeros for $T_R(s,t)$, with the real part dominant over the imaginary part after the bump.
+The comparative plots in Fig.\ref{Martin_figure} show that differences in positions and shapes.

-Although the prediction derived from Martin's Formula is to be considered in a qualitative level, the similarity of the real parts in KFK and in Martin's Formula is impressive.
-In a comparative plot of $d\sigma/dt$, the only remarkable difference is in the position and detailed shape of the dip-bump region.